NikolaosPapas/aisd-wde-5-ai-flexbox-and-css-grid/README.md

 ## 11. **Add Basic Styles**
-Let's ask AI for help to add some CSS code to our `styles.css` file.
+Ask AI for help to add some CSS code to your `styles.css` file.

   - [ ] Provide CSS code to set some basic styles, such as margin, padding, and box-sizing for all elements, and set a font for the body.
   - [ ] Copy the CSS code  and paste it in your `styles.css` file.